 Verona is 121 km’s inland from Venice.
 Train services run all day from Venice to Verona.
 Travel times will vary from 50 min to 1hr 20 min depending on the service.
 See times and prices for Verona here.
 Look out for advance purchase discounts.

-Much like Ferrara, Padua boasts a bike friendly city, plenty of pedestrian only streets and large, uncongested piazza’s that feel like a breath of fresh air after tourist clogged Venice.
-Padua oozes charm and history with a good dose of style and social pizzaz.
+Much like Ferrara, Padua boasts a bike friendly city, plenty of pedestrian only streets and large, uncongested Piazza’s that feel like a breath of fresh air after tourist clogged Venice.
+Padua oozes charm and history with a healthy dose of style and social pizzaz.

 Aside from enjoying the space and sociability of this lovely town, Padua also offers quite a varied tourist itinerary.
 If you want to venture beyond delightful alfresco dining, open air markets and boutique shopping.
 Padua hosts some of Italy’s most important historical treasures.

 The University of Padua was founded in 1222 and lays claim to Galileo among its many noteworthy tutors.
 It is also the home of the first and one of the most beautiful anatomical theatres in the world.
 The beautifully preserved six-tier, wooden anatomy theatre was carved entirely from walnut in the 16th century.
 It is said students were serenaded by live lute music to calm the nerves as they watched cadavers being dissected.